Rollie Massimino: College

 On November 1, 2012, Massimino returned to Rupp Arena in Lexington, Kentucky for the first time since his 1985 championship triumph, playing a preseason exhibition game against reigning NCAA Division I champions Kentucky.
 The game was played at the request of Massimino after indicating to Kentucky head coach John Calipari that the 2012–13 season could be his last in coaching.
 In a later interview, Massimino hedged somewhat, saying, "I don't know if it's my last [season].
 I hope I can go another year or so."
 Kentucky introduced Massimino with a video montage of the final minutes of Villanova's 1985 victory.

 On December 14, 2016, Massimino, at 82 years old, reached coaching win number 800 when Keiser University defeated Trinity Baptist 77–47.

 Fox Sports released a 2018 television documentary titled The Maestro: The Rollie Massimino Story, written and directed by Bill Raftery, which chronicles Massimino's final season (2016–17) coaching Keiser University.
 Massimino coached the season, against his doctors' recommendation, while battling terminal cancer.

 Death

 Massimino was diagnosed with terminal lung cancer and brain cancer in April 2016 and given one year to live.
 Coincidentally, he was at NRG Stadium in Houston in April 2016 to see Villanova win the NCAA tournament.
 Massimino died sixteen months later on August 30, 2017.
-To honor Massimino's memory, Villanova wore throwback uniforms throughout 2017–18 in the style of those the Wildcats did during their 1984–85 championship season.
+To honor Massimino's memory, Villanova wore throwback uniforms throughout the 2017–18 season in the style of those the Wildcats did during their 1984–85 championship season, and would go on to win their second national championship in three seasons that year.